deiberts86/neuvector/Neuvector-with-ISTIO/nv-istio-procedure-guide.md

 ## Install Rancher NeuVector Chart (Manager HTTPS disabled)
 - Current user supplied values:
 - paste this in your values.yaml section within Rancher MCM UI for Neuvector or build your own values.yaml file and apply through CLI with Helm.
-- This is for SSL Termination at the Edge of ISTIO
+- This is for SSL Termination at the Edge of ISTIO (Recommended)

 ```yaml
 controller: